It’s a question that’s been around as long as both snowsports have: which is faster - skiing or snowboarding?

 - Snowboard instructor courses in Canada, NZ and Europe

-And if you'd like to know which sport is easier to learn for beginners - then take a look at this blog post:
+Alternatively, if you'd like to also know which sport is easier to learn for beginners - check out our previous blog post: Skiing vs. snowboarding for beginners - which is easier to learn?